AlinaTrukhina/weekend-react-gallery/README.md

 You can also like any image by clicking the heart icon, or delete it with the trash can icon.

-You can add your own photo to the gallery by entering the url and descrition and clicking submit photo.
+You can add your own photo to the gallery by entering the url and description and clicking submit photo.

 ## Screen capture